-Supreme Court recently altered the causation standard for claims under the federal-sector provision of the Age Discrimination in Employment Act, 29
+In Babb v.
+Wilkie, the Supreme Court altered the causation standard for claims under the federal-sector provision of the Age Discrimination in Employment Act, 29

 U.S.C. § 633a(a).
-Babb v.
-Wilkie, 140 S. Ct.
-1168, 1174 (2020).
+589 U.S. 399, 406–08 (2020).
 The Eleventh Circuit extended that change to retaliation claims under the federal-sector provision of Title VII, 42 U.S.C. § 2000e-16(a).
 Babb v.
 Sec’y, Dep’t of Veterans Affs., 992 F.3d 1193, 1196 (11th Cir.
 2021).
 The Supreme Court ruled that as to liability, a federal-sector plaintiff need not prove that the protected characteristic was a but-for cause of the ultimate personnel action (though a plaintiff must prove but-for causation to obtain certain remedies, including backpay and reinstatement).
-Babb, 140 S. Ct. at 1176-78.
-Instead, a plaintiff may show a violation of the statute by proving (i) that the protected characteristic was the but-for cause of differential treatment and (ii) the differential treatment tainted the ultimate personnel action.
-Id.
+Babb, 589 U.S. at 410–14.
+Instead, a plaintiff may show a violation of the statute by proving (i) that the protected characteristic was a but-for cause of differential treatment and (ii) the differential treatment tainted the ultimate personnel action.
+Ibid.
 As of the latest revision of this instruction, the law is not sufficiently settled to provide clear guidance on jury instructions for federal-sector cases.
 Still, courts should bear in mind the different causation requirements.

-D. Pretext

-Pattern Instruction 4.22 includes in brackets an optional charge discussing the inference of pretext.
-The basis for this charge is explained in further detail in the annotations following Pattern Instruction 4.5, supra.

 III.
 Remedies